Dance Styles at Dance Manhattan

 Download the Study Guide

-See the breakdown of days/times/levels for each of these by viewing the study guide or the CLASS SCHEDULE section of this website.This and future months’ Swing dance class schedule.
+See the breakdown of days/times/levels for all the Argentine dances by viewing the study guide or the CLASS SCHEDULE section of this website.This and future months’ Argentine Tango dance class schedule.